linyc74/Qiime2App/README.md

 ### Server configuration

-Create a `~/Qiime2App` in the user's name directory, which is the root directory of the Qiime2App.
+Create a `~/Qiime2App` in the user's home directory, which is the root directory of the Qiime2App.
 A typical directory structure is shown below:

 ```